catseye/Tamsin/README.markdown

 compile a program written in Tamsin to C.

-The distribution also contains a (tiny subset of) Tamsin interpreter written in Tamsin, and a (grossly incomplete) Tamsin-to-C compiler written in Tamsin.
+The distribution also contains a (tiny subset of) Tamsin interpreter written in Tamsin, and a (tiny subset of) Tamsin-to-C compiler written in Tamsin.
 We're still a ways from a fully bootrapped implementation, but we're getting closer.